Kekeo921/ansible/CREATE_CONFIG/README.md

 </pre>
 </details>

-This will generate 3 configuration files:
+This is going to generate 3 configuration files:
 ```
 ├── CONFIGS
 │   ├── R1.txt